 How to Get Started With Thermal Management Using SimScale

 This public project demonstrates how engineers can take their CAD model (in this case, a powertrain or internal combustion engine cooling system), set up a simulation, and get fast results to facilitate an iterative design process.

-Lighting Cooling: LED Lighting Design Considerations
+Thermal Management: LED Lighting Design Considerations

 For engineers, lighting doesn’t just happen with the flick of a switch.
 In addition to understanding how to cool the internal components within a lighting system, you first need a basic understanding of how a lighting system works and affects a building’s overall energy use, its impact on the overall cooling and heating loads, and how and when to consider alternative solutions.